karlitasg7/BootcampMicroservicesJavaSpring/design-doc.md

 The system will be divided into two microservices:

 - **User Service**: Handles CRUD operations for users.
-Each users has basic attributes such as ID, name, and email.
+Each user has basic attributes such as ID, name, and email.

-- **Book Service**: Handles CRUD operations for books.
+- **Book Service**: Handles operations for get all books, lend books, and return books.
 Each book has attributes like ID, title, author, and a status indicating whether it is available or currently borrowed.
 If borrowed, the book record will include the ID of the users who borrowed it.

 The services will communicate via REST API.
 For example, when a book is lent, the Book Service will validate the users by calling the User Service.